Frequently Asked Questions About Truck Accidents

 - Poor maintenance

-Problems with brakes were listed as the most common associated risk factor in commercial truck accidents.
+Brake problems were listed as the most common risk factor in commercial truck accidents.
 There were also environmental factors like rain and snow that caused many wrecks.

-You should never try to do this on your own and should always enlist the help of a personal injury attorney.
+You should never try to do this on your own and should always enlist the help of a personal injury attorney to take legal action.

 Should You Accept The First Settlement Offer From The Truck Driver’s Insurance Company?